This delicious gluten free almond tart is a VERY popular bake in our house.

 Transfer into the oven and bake for about 35-40 minutes until the tart is golden brown and feels firm to touch and doesn’t wobble in the middle when you give it a little shake.

-Once baked remove from the oven and allow to cool.
-You can then dust with icing sugar or drizzle with a little glace icing just before serving it up!!
+Once baked, remove the tart from the oven and allow to cool.
+Dust with icing sugar or drizzle with a little glace icing if you like just before slicing.